News & insights

 Dame Maggie Aderin-Pocock is a trailblazing space scientist whose work in STEM education and public engagement has inspired countless people.
 Known for her work on BBC's The Sky at Night, Maggie's passion for space science and her ability to communicate complex topics in an accessible way make her an exceptional speaker.
 She has a unique ability to inspire audiences to reach for the stars, both figuratively and literally.

-PepTalk Fact: Maggie was honoured with a Barbie doll by Mattel in 2023 for her contributions to STEM 🎨
+PepTalk Fact: Maggie has been honoured with a Barbie doll made in her likeness by Mattel, recognising her contribution to STEM 🎨

-⮕ Learn more and book Dame Maggie Aderin-Pocock as a speaker.
+Learn more and book Dame Maggie Aderin-Pocock →